Term Insurance Tax Benefits: Save Taxes and Secure Your Future

 • Q: Which section provides term plan tax exemption and tax benefit in term insurance?

-• Q: Is term insurance premium tax exempt and how does term plan premium tax benefit work?
+• Q: Is term insurance premium tax exempt and how does the benefit work?

-Ans: Yes, the term plan premium tax benefit applies under Section 80C, where you can claim deductions up to ₹1.5 lakh annually.
-So, is term insurance premium tax exempt?
-Yes, as long as the premium doesn’t exceed the prescribed percentage of the sum assured.
-This ensures strong term insurance tax saving opportunities and a valid tax rebate on term insurance.
+Ans: Yes.
+Term plan premium tax benefit is available under Section 80C, up to ₹1.5 lakh a year, as long as the premium doesn’t exceed the permitted percentage of the sum assured.

-• Q: Is there any tax exemption for term insurance death payout?
+• Q: Is there any tax exemption for the term insurance death payout?

-• Q: Can term insurance offer dual tax benefit in term insurance?
+• Q: Can term insurance offer dual tax benefit?

 Premium By Age